ross-pfahler/parcel-2-demos/README.md

-# Parcel 2 Global Demo
+# Parcel 2 Demos

-Demo for seeking clarification about browser builds in Parcel 2.
+Demos for seeking clarification about builds in Parcel 2.